papercatnku/ToyTemplates/README.md

 # ToyTemplates
-My toy templates used in CPP
+My toy templates used in CPP.

+Header only files which makes it light and easy to be intergrated.